KnowledgeCaptureAndDiscovery/DISK-UI/docs/advanced-user-guide/steps/add-basic-info.md

-# Create Line of Inquiry
+# Creating a New Line of Inquiry

-## Add basic information

-You can create a Line of Inquiry by clicking on the **Create Line of Inquiry** button.
+You can create a new Line of Inquiry (LOI) by selecting the **Create Line of Inquiry** button.

+We show first how to create an additional LOI for a question template that already exists.
+There can be several LOIs to address the same question template, for example each LOI can specify an analysis for a different type of data that can answer the same question.

+We will show later how to create new question templates.

+## Adding Basic Documentation

-Then, you must fill the form with the following information:
+You can fill the form to provide basic documentation about the LOI:

-- **Line of Inquiry name**: The name of the Line of Inquiry.
+- **Line of Inquiry name**: A meaningful name for the Line of Inquiry.
-- **Line of Inquiry description**: A description of the Line of Inquiry.
+- **Line of Inquiry description**: A brief overview of what the Line of Inquiry is for and how it works.

-## Select the Question
+## Selecting the Question

-A Line of Inquiry must be associated with a Question and the Question Variables
+A Line of Inquiry is created to answer a type of question and therefore it must specify a Question Template.

-You can display the questions available by clicking on the **Select Question** drop down list.
+You can display the question templates available by selecting the **Select Question** drop down list.
 Then, select a question from the list.

 ![Select Question](../../figures/user-guide/loi-create.png "Select Question")

 ### Question Variables

-Each question variable is going be associated with a variable in the **data source**.
-In other words, the question variable is used to find the data required by the analysis.
+Note that each question template has one or more **question variables**.
+These question variables will be used in the **data query** that you will create for the LOI as we will explain next.

-## Next steps
+## Next step

-In the next steps, you will write a Data Query to obtain the data required to run the analysis.
+In the next step, you will write a data query to obtain the data needed to answer the type of question that this LOI is designed to answer.